');

 About Lincoln, IA

-Lincoln is a small community in Iowa with a population of 88 residents.
-The median household income is $56,875 per year, which is near the national average.
-The median age in Lincoln is 56.4 years.
+Lincoln is a small community located in Iowa with a population of 88 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $56,875 per year, which is 24% below the national median of $75,149.
+The median age of 56.4 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Lincoln, IA